grinply/cryptoapi/README.md

 # Usage

-First you need to install the **cryptoapi** in your golang project, run `go get github.com/grinply/cryptoapi` to add the dependency.
+First you need to install the **CryptoAPI** in your golang project, run `go get github.com/grinply/cryptoapi` to add the dependency.

 The CryptoAPI provides **2 interfaces** that abstracts access to exchanges. [**OrderConnector**]((trade/order_connector.go)) allows users to execute [**orders**](https://www.tradingpedia.com/bitcoin-guide/what-types-of-orders-to-trade-bitcoin-on-crypto-exchanges-are-there/) and access private information _(such as asset balances)_: